 Boxed cake mix is given a tangy twist with a creamy Key lime filling.
-This easy to make Key Lime Poke Cake is a great potluck dish, and you can even make the filling green for a fun St. Patrick’s Day treat!
+This easy Key lime poke cake is light and refreshing, the perfect dessert for spring or summer.
+And, you can even color the filling green for a fun St. Patrick's Day treat!

 Here are all the reasons why you NEED this dessert in your life:

-- Since the cake is baked in a 9 x 13 inch pan, it’s great for potlucks and travels well.
+- Since the cake is baked in a 9 x 13 inch pan, it travels well (versus a regular layer cake).

 - This cake is versatile and delicious for all seasons!
 The lime flavors make for a great spring or summer treat; you can even use food coloring to dye the Key lime filling green for St. Patrick's Day.
 And, since you can use bottled key lime juice and regular limes, you can still get your Key lime fix even in the dead of winter!

-- Boxed white cake mix: plus all the ingredients called for on the box.
+- Boxed white cake mix: don't forget you will also need all the ingredients listed on the box to make the cake.
 I used whole eggs in my mix rather than just whites, so my final cake came out a little yellow.
 If you want a pure white cake, use only egg whites!

 - Limes: I used regular limes for the lime zest.
-The recipe calls for 2 tsp. lime zest, about 1 – 1 1/2 limes.
-If you’ve got Key limes, go ahead and use those for the zest also!
+The recipe calls for 2 teaspoons lime zest, or about 1 - 1 ½ limes.
+If you've got Key limes, go ahead and use those for the zest also!

 Also, when making the holes, push the handle all the way down into the bottom of the cake, and give the wooden spoon handle a bit of a twist before pulling it out of the cake.
 This will ensure the holes are made all the way down and will reduce the amount of loose crumbs created.